-A place in Gilead, so named by Laban, who overtook Jacob at this spot (Gen. 31:49) on his return to Canaan from Padan-aram.
+Mizpah, a place in Gilead, so named by Laban, who overtook Jacob at this spot (Genesis 31:49) on his return to Canaan from Padan-aram.
 Here Jacob and Laban set up their memorial cairn of stones.
-It is the same as Ramath-mizpeh (Josh.
-13:26).
+It is the same as Ramath-mizpeh (Joshua 13:26).

-A town in Gilead, where Jephthah resided, and where he assumed the command of the Israelites in a time of national danger.
-Here he made his rash vow; and here his daughter submitted to her mysterious fate (Judg.
-10:17; 11:11, 34).
-It may be the same as Ramoth-Gilead (Josh.
-20:8), but it is more likely that it is identical with the foregoing, the Mizpeh of Gen. 31:23, 25, 48-49.
+Mizpah, a town in Gilead, where Jephthah resided, and where he assumed the command of the Israelites in a time of national danger.
+Here he made his rash vow; and here his daughter submitted to her mysterious fate (Judges 10:17; 11:11, 34).
+It may be the same as Ramoth-Gilead (Joshua 20:8), but it is more likely that it is identical with the foregoing, the Mizpeh of Genesis 31:23; 31:25; 31:48-49.

-Another place in Gilead, at the foot of Mount Hermon, inhabited by Hivites (Josh.
-11:3, 8).
+Mizpah, another place in Gilead, at the foot of Mount Hermon, inhabited by Hivites (Joshua 11:3, 8).
 The name in Hebrew here has the article before it, “the Mizpeh,” “the watch-tower.”
 The modern village of Metullah, meaning also “the look-out,” probably occupies the site so called.

-A town of Moab to which David removed his parents for safety during his persecution by Saul (1 Sam.
-22:3).
-This was probably the citadel known as Kir-Moab, now Kerak.
-While David resided here he was visited by the prophet Gad, here mentioned for the first time, who was probably sent by Samuel to bid him leave the land of Moab and betake himself to the land of Judah.
-He accordingly removed to the forest of Hareth (q.v.), on the edge of the mountain chain of Hebron.
+While David resided in Mizpeh of Moab, he was visited by the prophet Gad, here mentioned for the first time, who was probably sent by Samuel to bid him leave the land of Moab and betake himself to the land of Judah.
+He accordingly removed to the forest of Hareth, on the edge of the mountain chain of Hebron.